Montage photo of Puerto Rico beach blending into El Yunque Rainforest

 Editor in Chief, JAMA+ AI

-Director, Center for Quantitative Health, MGH
+Director, Center for Quantitative Health, Massachusetts General Hospital

 Professor of Psychiatry, Harvard Medical School